 Syntax mac_reset_pulls_reset=time Parameters time 0-2000 which is the delay in milliseconds after reset.

-Applicability The C-SPY Macraigor driver.
-Description Use this option to make C-SPY perform an initial hardware reset when the debugger is started, and to specify the delay for the reset.
-See also Hardware reset, page 406.
-X Project>Options>Debugger>Macraigor>Hardware reset
+For use with The C-SPY Macraigor driver.
+Description Use this option to make started, and to specify t e C-SPY perform an initial hardware reset when the debugger is the delay for the reset.
+See also Macraigor, page 512.
+X Project>Options>Deb ougger>Macraigor>Hardware reset

---mac\set\temp\reg\buffer
+--mac_set_temp_reg_buffer

+--mac_set_temp_reg_buffer=address

+Parameters

-Syntax mac_set_temp mac_set_temp_reg_buffer=address Parameters address The start address of the RAM area.
-Applicability The C-SPY Macraig The C-SPY Macraigor driver.
-Description 1 1 Use this option to specify the start address of the RAM area that is used for controlling the MMU and caching via the CP15 coprocessor. \ ف To set this option, us se Project>Options>Debugger>Extra Options.
+The start address of the RAM area.

+To set this option, use Project>Options>Debugger>Extra Options .
+Description Use this option to specify the start address of the RAM area that is used for controlling the MMU and caching via the CP15 coprocessor.
+For use with The C-SPY Macraigor driver.

---mac\speed
+--mac_speed

 Syntax mac_speed={factor} Parameters factor The factor by which the JTAG probe clock is divided when generating the scan clock.
 The number must be in the range $1-8$ where 1 is the fastest.
-Applicability The C-SPY Macraigor driver.
-Description Use this option to set the JTAG speed between the JTAG probe and the ARM JTAG ICE port.
-See also JTAG speed, page 405.
+For use with The C-SPY Macraigor driver.
+Description Use this option to set th port. e JTAG speed between the JTAG probe and the ARM JTAG ICE See also Macraigor, page 512.
 X Project>Options>Deb ugger>Macraigor>JTAG speed